tinacms/tinacms-site/content/docs/concepts/forms.md

 ## Setup Predefined Forms

 Most of the time, you will be using predefined forms provided by Tina.
-If you're using Gatsby, most of your needs will be met by the [remark](/docs/gatsby/markdown) & [json](/docs/gatsby/json) forms already defined by Tina.
+If you're using Gatsby, most of your needs will be met by the [remark](/docs/gatsby/markdown) & [JSON](/docs/gatsby/json) forms already defined by Tina.
 If your site uses markdown as a datasource, head over to the [Using Markdown Files](/docs/gatsby/markdown) tutorial.
-If you need to edit json data, head over to the [Using Json Files](/docs/gatsby/json) tutorial.
+If you need to edit json data, head over to the [Using JSON Files](/docs/gatsby/json) tutorial.

 ## Creating Custom Forms